The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \item is in the \CM\ case, $ \langle a \rangle = \langle w,a\rangle$, independent of the {\scshape Planck} constant $2\pi \hbar$ by the normalization $\langle w, 1 \rangle = 1$ (unless $a$ depends on it).

-\item is a ``weighted mean'' of the (spectral) values of an observable in repeated measurements.
-The probability for the occurrence of a particular outcome equals the expectation value of the corresponding event, see the Explanations~\ref{observablen}, \ref{ereignisse}, \ref{verteilung}, and \ref{wsk}.
+\item is a ``weighted mean'' of the (spectral) values an observable can take (in repeated measurements).
+The probability that a particular outcome will occur equals the expectation value of the associated event, see the next item as well as the Explanations~\ref{observablen}, \ref{ereignisse}, and \ref{wsk}.

 \item may be written in two simple alternative forms